-- B.3.3 Substrate defects (thick and thin film).
-Any resistor which exhibits a substrate defect is cause for rejection and defined as follows (see figure B-4 and figure B-5): - a.
-Any crack that exceeds 3.0 mil in length or comes closer than 1.0 mil to an active resistor or bonding pad area on the substrate (see figure B-4 and figure B-5). - b.
-Any crack in a substrate that exceeds 1.0 mil in length and points towards the active resistor area (see figure B-4 and figure B-5). - c.
-A substrate, when scribed and broken, is left with an attached portion of an adjacent substrate which contains metallization or resistor material. - d.
-Any crack not originating at a substrate edge is cause for rejection (see figure B-4 and figure B-5). - B.3.4 Foreign material (thick and thin film).
+- B.3.3 Foreign material (thick and thin film).
 Material is considered attached when it cannot be removed with a soft bristled brush or a nominal gas blow (of 20 psig) of dry nitrogen or air.
-Attached foreign material which reduces the separation between metallization areas to less than 0.1 mil or is greater than 5 percent of the surface area on which it occurs is cause for rejection. - B.3.5 Heavy metal marks (thick and thin film).
+Attached foreign material which reduces the separation between metallization areas to less than 0.1 mil or is greater than 5 percent of the surface area on which it occurs is cause for rejection. - B.3.4 Heavy metal marks (thick and thin film).
 Metal marks are defined as termination material on the surface of the substrate or passivation.
 Heavy metal marks are defined as dots of solder that are continuous and do not allow the substrate/passivation to be seen between the individual dots of metal when viewed at 30X.
 Light metal marks are defined as dots of metal when viewed at 30X.
 Light metal marking can be accepted. - a.
 Reject for any heavy metal marks greater than 10 mils in any direction. - b.
 Reject for 5 or more heavy metal marks larger than 3 mils but less than 10 mils in any direction on a surface of a resistor chip.